There are Puppies, Huskies or mix Breeds that need good families to care for them. Why not consider adopting one as a

 Parvovirus is a diarrhea disease that can kill a puppy in only a couple days and distemper is a respiratory disease that can spread to the brain and affect a dog’s balance, and muscular control.
 BOTH ARE PREVENTABLE BY VACCINATION.
 Full protection requires two shots of a combined vaccine.
 Puppies should be vaccinated at 6 weeks, and between 13 weeks of age.
 After that, the dog should be vaccinated annually for parvo and distemper.

-All puppies are likely infected with roundworms and should be de-wormed at about 6 to 13 weeks.
-If you feed raw fish to your dog, it likely will become infected by tapeworms and will need de-worming twice a year.
-Page Burt and John Hickes can provide information on this as well.
+All puppies are likely infected with roundworms, and should be dewormed at about 6 to 13 weeks.
+If you feed raw fish to your dog, it likely will become infected by tapeworms, and will need deworming twice a year.
+Page Burt or John Hickes can provide information on this as well.

-Information on RABIES VACCINATION’s contact the local RCMP Detachment phone: 867-898-0123 or inquire with the local Health Centre for Dog or Puppies Vaccines phone: 867-898-9968.
-Information on Pet products or supplies visit: Pet Products or Pet Supplies
+Information on RABIES VACCINATION’s contact Chesterfield Inlet Economic Development Officer phone: 867-898-9206 (Hamlet of Chesterfield Inlet), or inquire with the local Health Centre on Dog or Puppies Vaccines phone: 867-898-9968.
+Information on Pet products or supplies: Pet Products or Pet Supplies